-With both physical and psychological pathways at work, addiction becomes a powerful disease that is difficult to fight.1 Learning how the addicted brain works can empower a recovering addict to avoid relapse.
+With both physical and psychological pathways at work, addiction becomes a powerful disease that is difficult to fight.1 Learning how the addicted brain works can empower a person in recovery to avoid relapse.

 The Process of Psychological Addiction

-The euphoric high felt during drug or alcohol abuse directly affects an area of the brain called the pleasure or reward center.
+The euphoric high felt during drug or alcohol abuse directly affects an area of the pleasure or reward center of the brain.
 This is the same part of the brain that manages a variety of important psychological functions such as the following:

 - Emotional response